 Assisted living may be an option for seniors looking to live their lives in a safe and assisted environment.
-The assisted living facility provides the necessary assistance that is required for day-to-day activities, as well as medical care when needed.
+The long-term memory care facilities provide the necessary assistance required for day-to-day activities, as well as medical care whenever necessary.

 No more boredom